-4.2.2.1 Repair Bracket: The repair brackets must be installed as specified in the approved plans.
+Repair Bracket: The repair brackets must be installed as specified in the approved plans.
+The Light 4.2.2.1 Duty repair bracket is designed for the $2^{7}/{8}$ -inch (73 mm) shaft and the Standard repair bracket is designed for the 3/2-inch (89 mm) shaft.
 These brackets are installed by excavating a hole adjacent to the footing at the pile location large enough to install the helical pile and bracket.
-Next, excavate beneath the footing, large enough to accommodate the bracket installation, as recommended by manufacturer.
+Next, excavate beneath the footing, large enough to accommodate the bracket installation, approximately 18 inches wide (parallel with the footing), 24 inches back from the stem wall, and 12 inches extension underneath the footing for the Light Duty Bracket or 16 inches extension underneath the footing for the Standard Bracket.
+Excavations shall comply with OSHA standards.
 Using a chipping hammer, chip away and clean any concrete irregularities at the footing face and underside so that it sits fairly flat on the bracket seat.
 Existing concrete footing capacity must not be altered, such as with notching of concrete or cutting of reinforcing steel, without the approval of the registered design professional and the code official.
 The repair bracket is installed over the pile shaft, away from the concrete footing.
-The top of the pile shaft shall be cut off square above the bottom of the footing.
+The top of the pile shaft shall be cutoff square at least 10 inches above the bottom of the footing for the Light Duty Bracket and 12 inches above the bottom of the footing for the Standard Bracket.
 Place the bracket below the footing, rotate it 180 degrees into place, and test fitted against the foundation.
 Make sure that the vertical face and underside of the footing are fully bearing on the bracket set.
 Place non-shrink grout in any voids between the footing and bracket seat.
-Next, the lifting tool is placed over the pile shaft, and the lifting threaded rods are lined up, inserted through the T-pipe and bracket, and secured using the nuts provided.
-Coupling nuts, lifting rods, lifting plates and a lifting jack are then installed over the Tpipe to lift the footing.
+Next, the T-pipe is placed over the pile shaft, and the lifting threaded rods are lined up, inserted through the T-pipe and bracket, and secured using the nuts provided.
+Coupling nuts, lifting rods, lifting plates and a lifting jack are then installed over the T-pipe to lift the footing.
 Any lifting of the existing structure must be verified by a registered design professional and is subjected to approval of the code official to ensure that the foundation, superstructure, and helical piles are not overstressed.
 The bracket can be lifted only after the non-shrink grout placed during bracket installation has cured.
 Begin jacking to transfer the load from the foundation to the helical anchor.
 Jack until the structure has been lifted to the specified elevation.
 Tighten the nuts on top of the T-pipe to hold the bracket in place and keep all of the structure's weight on the helical anchor.
 Before removing the jack, double check that all nuts are tightened and back-fill the excavation.
 The threaded-rod nuts must be snug-tightened as defined in Section J3 of AISC 360.
-The excavation must be backfilled in accordance with 2018, 2015, 2012 and 2009 IBC Section 1804 (2006 IBC Section 1803).
+The excavation must be backfilled in accordance with 2015, 2012 and 2009 IBC Section 1804 (2006 IBC Section 1803).